What Is A Cosigner For A Loan

 Once the loan is approved, both the primary borrower and the cosigner will need to sign the loan agreement, agreeing to the terms and conditions of the loan.
 This legally binds both parties to the repayment of the loan.

-See also Alternatives To Loans For Bad Credit
+See also Auto Loans For Bad Credit

 Repayment Responsibility